cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 int& operator>>(int& Selection);
 ```
 The member insertion operator first calls the display function and then receives the user's selection as an integer value.
 The integer reference **selection** argument is then set to this value and returned.<br />
-Make sure that the entered value is validated as an integer (with no trailing characters) and also the value should be between 0 and the **number of options** in the menu.<br />
+Make sure that the entered value is validated as an integer (with no trailing characters) and also the value should be betIen 0 and the **number of options** in the menu.<br />
 If the above conditions are not met, a proper error message should be displayed and re-entry requested(see below)

 Assuming that the menu content is set to:```"Tester Options menu:\n1- Option one\n2- Option two\n3- Option three"``` , (hence the number of selections will 3) the **operator>>** should run like this: